garethcmurphy/kubernetes_at_dmsc/PITCHME.md

 ## Kubernetes

-- Applications are deployed to "pod"s, which are made available using services, which are accessed using ingress
+- Applications are deployed to "pods", which are made available using services, which are accessed using ingress
 - We need to separately deal with:
 - Deployments
 - Services